MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/latam-mex-electronic-ledger-accounting-statements.md

 ### Electronic reporting

 This feature is based on Electronic reporting configuration (ER), where each XML file format is defined by using the model and format designer for electronic reporting.
-Use the **AX resources** repository configuration type to import these configurations into the current company and enable the generation of XML files.
-Click **Organization administration** &gt; **Workspaces** &gt; **Electronic reporting** &gt; **Repositories**.

-You must upload the following repository models and formats:
+You need to download the following latest versions of the ER configurations models and formats from **LCS shared asset library**
 1. Electronic ledger accounting model MX
 2. Auxiliary Ledger XML MX (format)
 3. Chart of Account XML MX (format)
 4. Journal XML MX (format)
 5. Trial Balance XML MX (format)

+Then, you need to import the above files in Dynamics 365 for Operations

+1. **Organization administration > Electronic Reporting > Configurations**
+2. **Exchange > Load from XML file** and **OK** to confirm.
+You need to repeat this action for each XML file.

-After the repository is available in your environment, you must identify these formats in the general ledger parameters.
+After the repository is updated in your environment with the recently files loaded, you must identify these formats in the general ledger parameters.
 Click **General ledger** &gt; **Ledger setup** &gt; **General ledger parameters**, and then, in the **Electronic reporting mapping** field group, select the format to use to generate the XML files.

 ## Generate electronic ledger accounting files
 Click **General ledger** &gt; **Inquire and reports** &gt; **Ledger reports** &gt; **Electronic ledger accounting statement** to generate the required XML files and download them to your environment.
 The following table describes the parameters that you must set.